Is Freemium Killing Your SaaS Business?

-Nevertheless, using the SaaS freemium model can help you collect useful data.
-Using freemium you can -
+Nevertheless, using the SaaS freemium model can help you collect valuable data.
+Using freemium, you can -

 You can gather information about users when they sign up or download your products.
-Use this to figure out who the free-users are and pick up on any patterns and trends between them.
+Use this to determine who the free users are and pick up on any patterns and trends between them.
 You can then prioritize your sales efforts and expand your target market.

 You can look at the usage from current customers (free and paid) to figure out what features of your software are popular and which are ignored.
 This could give you relevant insights about other pricing models worth using, like the famous usage-based billing.
 You could also gather feedback directly from users and use this to improve the functionality of your products.

 Mass usage on a freemium platform is ideal for A/B testing.
 Your teams can analyze the data and understand market segmentation and funnel efficiency.
 This can be used to improve the onboarding experience for new users.

 Freemium Distribution and Customer Acquisition

 If you answered positively to the questions above and are planning on taking the freemium plunge, here are some key takeaways about freemium distribution and customer acquisition:

-Keep costs low: If your freemium subscription is going to work you must create low marginal costs so that you can support the number of free-users on your platform.
+Keep costs low: If your freemium subscription is going to work, you must create low marginal costs to support the number of free users on your platform.

 Run the numbers: Freemium plans are not a guaranteed formula for success.
-Before choosing the SaaS freemium model you must make sure your retention and upsell rates match the CAC benefits.
+Before choosing the SaaS freemium model, you must ensure your retention and upsell rates match the CAC benefits.

 Know your customer: If the SaaS freemium model is going to work for your business, you’ll need to know your customers like your services before you offer anything for free.
 Otherwise, you’re gambling with your business's future.

 Keep it simple: Generally, freemium users aren’t looking to study the ins and outs of your product.
-You’ll need to seize their attention from the get-go to convince them to covert.
-Keep your services direct, and try to solve any customer problems that may arise as soon as possible.
+You’ll need to get their attention to convince them to convert.
+Keep your services directly, and try to solve any customer problems that may arise as soon as possible.